Experts recommend that most of us get 60 minutes or more of moderate to vigorous

 Finally, add stretching

 for flexibility.
-Yoga poses
+Yoga poses are a

 Write down your thoughts about the exercises you're doing.
 Did any exercises feel